 Containerization, Cold Chains and the Flexibility of Supply Chains

-Globalization and more reliable cold chains are starting to have
+Globalization and more reliable cold chains can have

-in the quality of products available on markets as well as lower costs.
+in the quantity and quality of products available on markets as well as lower costs.

-The above example is a good illustration how commodity chains can become
+The example depicted on the figure is illustrative of how commodity chains can become

-more flexible with cold chains.
+more flexible with the application of cold chain logistics.
 Conventionally, langoustines were fished

 off the coast of Scotland, brought to a nearby processing plant where

-they were mechanically pealed.
+they were mechanically pealed (high water pressure).
 After a maturation period of about three

 weeks in cold storage, the langoustine meat was then processed (e.g.